lacyyy/DZSimulator/docs/optimization-ideas.md

     - More and more displacement collision caches are created during gameplay.
 Maybe delete caches of displacements that are far away or infrequently collided with?

 ### EXECUTABLE SIZE REDUCTION:

 - Use [Bloaty](https://github.com/google/bloaty)
+- Use [SizeBench](https://github.com/microsoft/SizeBench) for windows EXEs
+- Use [weave](https://github.com/evmar/weave) for WASM files
 - Replace embedded font files with smaller / less comprehensive ones
 - Compress embedded map, font and other files with ZIP compression before embedding
     - Is decoding them again detrimental for startup time?